-Earlier this year, the EPA’s ENERGY STAR was announced to be on the chopping block for the 2018 federal budget.
-Much more than a consumers’ guide for appliances, the ENERGY STAR program is widely used for building performance benchmarking by many cities and states, leading to improved efficiency and reduced cost.
-Since its creation, the voluntary program has saved consumers $430 billion – $34 billion in 2015 alone – while operating on an annual administrative cost of only $57 million.
+Earlier this year, the EPA’s ENERGY STAR was announced to be on the chopping block.
+I mean for the 2018 USA federal budget.
+Yet it’s so much more.
+For i mean more than a consumers’ guide for appliances.
+All because the ENERGY STAR program is widely used Even for building performance benchmarking by many cities and states.
+Thereby leading to improved efficiency and reduced cost.
+Since its creation, the voluntary program has saved consumers $430 billion.
+So I also mean $34 billion in 2015 alone.
+All the while operating on an annual administrative cost of only $57 million.

 Survey respondents also shared the sentiment: 78% would be concerned if funding for ENERGY STAR was reduced or removed from the EPA’s budget.

-Here’s an infographic talking about the survey.
-Yet even in a story I did on Energy Efficiency with Johnson Controls did a survey (which is really what this program does…makes products more energy efficient which in turn saves the customer more money on Energy costs!
+Here’s an infographic also talking about the survey.
+Yet even in a story I did on Energy Efficiency with Johnson Controls.
+For they also did a survey; which is really what this program does. i mean it makes products more energy efficient.
+All which in turn saves the customer more money on Energy costs!